thistle bright morning: haiku by Taneda Santōka

 Taneda Santôka

-2007
+2007 show hide

-the Hotei statue: / rubbed rather bald, but laughing still.sukkari hagete hotei wa waraitsuzuketeiru
+the Hotei statue: / rubbed rather bald, but laughing still. sukkari hagete hotei wa waraitsuzuketeiru

-A great harvest, / sighs, the moon content.yoi o-minori no sayasaya o-tsuki-sama
+A great harvest, / sighs, the moon content. yoi o-minori no sayasaya o-tsuki-sama

-Roadside, taking a piss, / soaking the scrub-grass.nonbiri shito suru kusa no me darake
+Roadside, taking a piss, / soaking the scrub-grass. nonbiri shito suru kusa no me darake

 John Stevens